Seahawks receiver DK Metcalf posts career highs in catches, yards a week after Tyler Lockett’s outburst

 That proved true again Sunday.
 Lockett had just four receptions for 33 yards.
 But it hardly mattered with Metcalf’s outburst.

-“Tyler actually told me on the field, ‘Man, we have the best duo in the league,’’’ Metcalf said.
-“We feed off of each other very well.
+“Tyler actually told me on the field, ‘Man, we have the best duo in the league,’ ’’ Metcalf said.
+“We feed off each other very well.
 It doesn’t help (the opponents) when David (Moore) and Freddie Swain come in the game.
 They just bring that much more energy to the field.
 I just believe that we have the best and closest (position) room in the league.”

 They undoubtedly have a rising star in Metcalf, who now has 36 receptions for 680 yards and seven touchdowns, already tying the touchdowns he had a year ago and on pace to shatter all of his rookie numbers.
 If he keeps at his current rate, Metcalf will finish with 82 receptions for 1,554 yards and 16 touchdowns.